 We all know the importance of good hygiene.
-Most of you, I hope, shower frequently, brush your teeth, and wash your hands, so I’m pretty sure we don’t need to talk about that.
-There is different hygiene I am interested in exploring further though…sleep hygiene.
+Most of you, I hope, shower frequently, brush your teeth, and wash your hands, so I’m sure we don’t need to discuss that.
+There is different hygiene I am interested in exploring further, though…sleep hygiene.
 Before we get into that, let’s first discuss WHY many women suffer from sleep issues during perimenopause.

 What does perimenopause have to do with sleep problems?